JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 This section is important.
 QRadioLink won't work unless you follow instructions here.

 You'll need to set up the udev rules by running `sudo $LIME_SRC/LimeSuite/udev-rules/install.sh`, if you haven't done so already.
-Alternatively, if security isn't a concern, you can run `qradiolink` with `sudo` instead.
+Alternatively, if security isn't a concern, you can run `qradiolink` with `sudo`.

 The device needs to be configured in the "Setup" tab of QRadioLink.
 At minimum, device args and antenna names need to be changed from defaults.